Guendeli/godot-cs-starter-platformer-3d/README.md

 ## Slight differences
 - no signals, but added a GodotEvent class that offers a workflow similar to UnityEvents
+- instead of adding signals from the editor inspector, added them through code.
+- Magic strings as constants

 This package includes a basic template for a 3D platformer game in Godot 4.2.stable.official.
 Includes features like;